696-eth/threads/README.md

 /17

-Ethereum need security 🔒
+Ethereum needs security 🔒

-Would be sustainable cause of fees collected and gas burned
+It would be sustainable cause of fees collected and gas burned

 What about Economic Bandwidth 🪙 ?